bharathstomail/reflektion-test/README.md

 Along with these scripts, "test_invalid_post_service.py" is to validate the POST request for invalid end point.

+Assumptions:
+1. The project path is set at "PYTHONPATH"
+2. Install the python packages using pip command
+      - Execute the command : python pip install -r requirement.txt

 How to run the script ?
-Assuming, the project path is set at "PYTHONPATH"

 Open cmd prompt(Windows) or Terminal(Linux)